 Our Crush Story continues and each chapter explains how Favini is a part of this ethical chain that takes natural products from the agri- industrial sector and transforms them in an environmentally sustainable way into a valuable new product, following the principles of the circular economy.

-Following the recent posts dedicated to coffee, citrus and lavender explaining the life cycle of alternative ingredients which are used by Favini to produce its ecological paper Crush; it is now the turn to tell the story of the cherry life cycle.
+To explain the life cycle of alternative ingredients which are used by Favini to produce its ecological paper Crush, it is now the turn to tell the story of the cherry life cycle.

 Beautiful, red, small and tasty, cherries are the fruits whose spring flowering is appreciated as a spectacle of nature for its white blossom.

 Cherries are used in cosmetics and mainly in the kitchen: eaten naturally or used in many recipes including of course the making of a tasty fruit jam.
 In particular, the processing of this fruit into conserves and jams generates waste and by-products that can become an opportunity for the economy and the environment.
 How?

 Let’s find out together through the cherry life cycle, the Crush Story from tree to Crush Cherry the ecological paper of Favini.